 Review summary: Panasonic TZ200 vs Nikon D3300

-So how do things add up?
-Is the Panasonic TZ200 better than the Nikon D3300 or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Panasonic TZ200 or the Nikon D3300 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DC-TZ200: